Home

 It’s the volume of coffee the average American drinks that tips the balance.

-Make coffee part of a broader, healthy diet...
+Make a few cups of coffee a day part of a broader, healthy diet...

 This is good news for coffee lovers, but also worth knowing about if you take a lot of care over your diet, and have considered coffee to be one of the “bad guys”.